Saida BondiniPhD student; Associate Lecturer

-Thesis: ‘Networks of Family Patronage in Late Fifteenth-century Bologna’
+Thesis: ‘Networks of Family Patronage in Late Fifteenth and Early Sixteenth centuries Bologna’

 Supervised by Dr Guido Rebecchini and Dr Nicolas Bock (Université de Lausanne)

-My research aims to investigate the interplay between social relationships and artistic patronage of Bolognese patrician families during the last decades of the fifteenth century.
+My research aims to investigate the interplay between social relationships and artistic patronage of Bolognese patrician families during the last decades of the fifteenth century and the beginning of the sixteenth century.
 During this time, Bologna’s administration was de facto in the hands of the Bentivoglio family who, through a careful strategy of political alliance and cultural promotion, managed to create and perpetuate the image of a rich and powerful signoria.
-However, the family never officially acquired the title of signori of the city and their authority strongly depended upon the support of the urban oligarchy who assumed a key position in the city’s life.
+However, the authority of the ruling family strongly depended upon the support of the urban oligarchy who assumed a key position in the city’s political life but also in its cultural scene.

-- 2015-present: Courtauld History of Art, PhD Candidate
+- 2015-present: Courtauld History of Art – Université de Lausanne, PhD Candidate

 - 2011-2013: MA, Université de Lausanne, Art History and Italian Literature.
 MA Thesis: “La confraternita di San Girolamo in Miramonte.
 Committenza laica e pittura a Bologna all’inizio del Cinquecento”.
 Supervisor: Dr. Nicolas Bock